jbellsey/aurelia-cached-getter/README.md

 properly (using `JSON.stringify()`).
 It also manages the prefix for localStorage keys, as described above.

 You can use this to manage your own cache for other HTTP verbs.
+See the (trivially-short!) source code for more information.

 # To do

 * Implement a timeout for accessing the cache
+* Add a way to track an Observable, intercepting both POST and GET

 # Building the library